Our Puppy Care Sheet

 Signs of Whipworms: weight loss, abdominal pain, dehydration, and anemia.
-Stools may be
+Stools may be watery or

-Signs of Giardia: These microscopic parasites attach themselves to the intestinal wall and the
+Signs of Giardia: These microscopic parasites attach themselves to the intestinal wall and the damage

-watery, often has a greenish tinge to it, and occasionally contains blood.
+has a greenish tinge to it, and occasionally contains blood.
 Infected dogs tend to have excess mucus in the

 feces.
 Vomiting may occur in some cases.
 The signs may persist for several weeks and gradual weight

 loss may become apparent.

 "The disease is not usually life threatening unless the dogs' immune system is immature or

 immunocompromised."
 The diarrhea may be intermittent.
-Most dogs do not have a fever but
+Most dogs do not have a fever but may be

 Signs of Coccidia: